Frequently Asked Questions

 Where and when can we hold our Wedding Ceremony?

 Anywhere you wish!
-Indoors, outdoors, on a beach, at the park, by a lake, up a tree, in the forest, on a mountain, in your own garden, at the zoo, on the train.
+Indoors, outdoors, on a beach, at the park, by a lake, up a tree, in the forest, on a mountain, in your own garden, at the zoo or on a train.
 I will officiate your ceremony on any month, day and at any hour you choose.

 Can we include a symbolic ceremony and can we write our own vows?